Water Security for all Australians

 - water to support industry and agriculture;

 - water management to create liveable communities; and

 - water to protect the environment.

-The Association has produced two discussion papers on the topic.
-The original 2016 paper and now a discussion paper for discussion at Ozwater’17.
+The Association has produced two discussion papers on the topic, the original 2016 paper and a discussion paper that was discussed at Ozwater’17.